LiaoxyuCM/FidoWorld/README.md

 ## Version info

+v0.3.2 \[Latest\] Modify the class name uniformly to make it easier to maintain.

-v0.3.1 \[latest\] For the consideration of phone users and pad users, Add sort button and set button's style.
+v0.3.1 For the consideration of phone users and pad users, Add sort button and set button's style.

 v0.3.0 ***IMPORTANT UPDATE***&nbsp;&nbsp;&nbsp;**Add sortable function**, **optimize pop-up prompts** and **add a button to remove paragraphs**.